shimonelbaz/ma-devops-assignment/README.md

 2. The version needs to be build at every execution of the workflow (meaning the versions is always bumped and there is no point in saving previous values)
 3. All webapps will be deployed to the same namespace: webapp
 4. No need to expose the openAPI interactive documentation page
+5. Github Action can securly connect to Kubernetes clusterwawa
 ---

 ### Prerequisites